jrh3k5/flume-agent-cookbook/README.md

 # Description
 Provides a mechanism for installing a Flume agent.

+# Compatability

+As of version 1.2, this has been validated to work on Chef 12.5.1.

 # Providers

 The following are a list of provided actions supplied by this cookbook.